 8. Make it a rule: Your bedroom is for sleeping only.

 Your bedroom is where you sleep.
 It’s not where you watch TV, work or eat.
 By removing life’s distractions and dedicating the space to slumber, you’ll sleep more peacefully.

 What’s your go-to sleep position—back, side, stomach?
-Sleeping on your back should be your No. 1 choice because it prevents neck and back pain and reduces acid reflux.
+Lying on your back should be your No. 1 choice because it prevents neck and back pain.
 If you’re a back-sleeper, though, be sure that you have a puffy pillow so that your head and neck are properly supported.
 What about side-sleeping?
 That’s also good for overall health, but you’ll need a thick pillow to fill the space above your shoulder.
-And stomach sleeping is the worst because it prevents neutral spine position and puts pressure on your joints and muscles—so if you can’t help but sleep facedown, at least get a thin or no pillow at all.
+And stomach sleeping is the worst because it prevents your spine from being in a neutral position and puts pressure on your joints and muscles.
+If you can’t help but sleep facedown, at least get a thin pillow—or avoid using one entirely.

 11. Use these techniques to fall back to sleep.

 Waking up in the middle of the night is never an enjoyable experience, but it’s not necessarily detrimental to your overall sleep quality.
 However, no one wants to be left frustratedly trying to count sheep for the rest of the night.
 Try deep-breathing techniques such as the 4-7-8 method or listening to music.
 Do your best to avoid screens or clock-watching in order to keep from stimulating your brain or inducing stress about not being able to return to sleep.

 This article was published in September 2015 and has been updated.
 Photo by Krakenimages.com/Shutterstock